 Huntington Beach Concert Band Central Park Concert Series - Concerts begin at 5 p.m. in Central Park, 7111 Talbert at Golden West (behind the Huntington Beach main library).
 Information: (714) 891-6856, www.hbconcertband.org, or www.ci.huntington-beach.ca.us

 Performances at Bella Terra. - Music in the Amphitheater.
 Performances take place at the times listed in the amphitheater outside the Century Theaters.
 The Bella Terra Center's address is 7777 Edinger Avenue.
 Information: (714) 897-2534 or www.bellaterra-hb.com.

 There is no information for Irvine at this time.
 Please check back later.

 There is no information for La Habra at this time.
 Please check back later.

 There is no information for La Palma at this time.
 Please check back later.

 Sunset Serenades Concert Series.
 Concerts will take place from 5:30 - sunset in the Heisler Park Rockpile Amphitheater (Cliff Drive/Myrtle).
 Information: (949) 497-0722 or www.lagunabeachcity.net.

-There are no listings for Laguna Hills at this time.
-Please check back again later.
+There is no information for Laguna Hills at this time.
+Please check back later.

-There are no listings for Laguna Niguel at this time.
-Please check back again later.
+There is no information for Laguna Niguel at this time.
+Please check back later.

 There is no information for Lake Forest at this time.
 Please check back later.